huwd/huwd.github.io/_posts/2021-04-28-persepolis-I-and-II.md

 If that is what she set out to achieve, then the author has done a great job.

-A human and complex portrayal of a character, grappling with world events of world history that I should really have known more about by now.
+A human and complex portrayal of a character, grappling with events of world history that I should really have known more about by now.

 Comics can do a lot more than I thought, I should take them more seriously as literature.